Meet our staff

 Amy is the Fylde Sand Dunes Community Engagement Officer for Lancashire Wildlife Trust.
 She was also a former Marine Trainee for Cumbria Wildlife Trust, and so has worked for the North West Wildlife Trusts for 4 years.
 Her love and passion for the ocean began from a very young age and so she pursued a career in marine conservation.
 Amy graduated with a BSc in Marine Biology and Coastal Conservation from Blackpool and the Fylde College.
 After this she travelled around gaining experience with many organisations including; The Sea Trust, Oban Seal Sanctuary and the Atlantic Whale Foundation.
 These days you can find Amy strolling along the beach, or exploring the dunes on the Fylde Coast.

-Jess is undertaking the maternity cover for Amy, the Fylde Sand Dunes Community Engagement Officer at Lancashire Wildlife Trust.
+Jess is our Lancashire's Living Seas Project Officer based with the Lancashire Wildlife Trust.
 Jessica has recently graduated from Newcastle University with a Masters in Physical Oceanography subsequent to a BSc in Marine Biology and Oceanography.
-She has a fascination for ocean science and has just completed a 6-week research cruise across the Atlantic Ocean developing her knowledge and hands-on skills in the industry.
-Her enthusiasm for ocean processes and conservation of coastal environments has led her to this role after showing her passion while volunteering with the project in the past.
+She has a fascination for ocean science and especially after completing a 6-week research cruise across the Atlantic Ocean developing her knowledge and hands-on skills in the industry.
+Her enthusiasm for ocean processes and conservation of coastal environments has led her to this role after showing her passion while working on the Fylde Sand Dunes Project with Amy.